A Thing Called Love (song)

-"A Thing Called Love" is a song written and originally recorded by Jerry Reed in 1968.
-This song has been recorded by many artists, including Jimmy Dean, Elvis Presley, Glen Campbell, and Lynn Anderson.
+"A Thing Called Love" is a song written and originally recorded by Jerry Reed in 1967 and was first included on his album Nashville Underground.
+This song has been recorded by many artists, including Jimmy Dean, Ed Ames, Elvis Presley, Lynn Anderson, and Glen Campbell.
 In 1971, the song was recorded by Johnny Cash and it became a No. 1 country hit in Canada.
 The record was Cash's biggest hit in Europe, charting in Ireland, the United Kingdom, and the Netherlands.
 Presley's version features The Imperials on backing vocals and is an uncredited duet with their bass singer Armond Morales; it was also recorded in 1971 and was released on his third and final gospel album, He Touched Me in 1972.